honey303/version_app/README.md

 ```

-### Get all the task definitions
+Get all the task definitions

 aws ecs describe-task-definition — task-definition ${task-definition-name} — region=${aws-region}"

-### Update the task definition with the new image
+Update the task definition with the new image

 echo ${TASK_DEFINITION} | jq ‘.containerDefinitions[0].image=’\”${NEW_ECR_IMAGE }\” \ > <task-defintion file>

-### Register the task definition
+Register the task definition

 aws ecs register-task-definition — family ${task-definition-name} — region=${aws-region} — cli-input-json <task-definition file path>

-### Update the AWS Service with the new task definition which would automatically trigger a rolling deployment
+Update the AWS Service with the new task definition which would automatically trigger a rolling deployment

-aws ecs update-service --service <service-name> --task-definition <task-defintion>
+aws ecs update-service --service <service-name> --task-definition <new-task-defintion>

 ```